 But because diabetes is a progressive disease, many people with type 2 ultimately find that they need to implement insulin injections into their daily routine to keep to meet the standard A1C goal.

 A Big Misconception About Switching to Insulin

-There has been a cruel myth often perpetuated that those living with T2D who make the switch to insulin have failed in some way to overcome or maintain their diabetes.
+There has been a cruel myth often perpetuated that those living with type 2 diabetes (T2D) who make the switch to insulin have failed in some way to overcome or maintain their diabetes.